inovex/gitlab-ci-android/README.md

 # gitlab-ci-android
-Contains the Android SDK and common packages necessary for building Android Apps in Gitlab CI (for example) Make sure caching is enabled for the CI environment to speed up builds.
+Contains the Android SDK and common packages necessary for building Android Apps in Gitlab CI (for example).
+Make sure caching is enabled for the CI environment to speed up builds.

 Example yml which has dependency caching enabled: